oktayelipek/oktayelipek/README.md

 - 👋 Hi, I’m @oktayelipek
 - 👀 I’m interested in little big details
-- 🌱 I’m currently learning python
+- 🌱 I’m currently loving tailwind and Nuxt3
 - 💞️ I’m looking to collaborate on football
 - 📫 Reach me on @oktayelipek